The joy of helping people in their time of need is what inspired Colin "Toss" Kitchen to dedicate a lifetime to Kaitaia Volunteer Fire Brigade.

 "I feel pretty proud but I wouldn't have done this without my family – they've been on the journey with me over the years – and also my fellow firefighters that I serve with: they all give their time 24/7 without recompense."

-Deputy chief fire officer and MC for the night, Ross Beddows, said the award was "very significant" but fitting for the man.
+Deputy chief fire officer and MC for the night, Ross Beddows, said the award was "very significant" but fitting.

-Mr Kitchen is also a councillor for the Far North District Council, a Northland District Health Board member, a Civil Defence representative, and a board member for Sport Northland and Volunteering Northland.
+Kitchen is also a councillor for the Far North District Council, a Northland District Health Board member, a civil defence representative, and a board member for Sport Northland and Volunteering Northland.